 There are different categories or types of physical fitness training.
-Each corresponds to a defined purpose or fitness goal such as the development and improvement of one or more of the five dimensions of physical fitness, or for participation in a particular type of sports and rehabilitation through physical training, among others.
-Note that the different types of training also correspond to the different categories or types of exercises.
+Each corresponds to a defined purpose or fitness goal such as the development and improvement of one or more of the five dimensions of physical fitness, or for participation in a particular type of sports and rehabilitation, among others.
+These different types of training also correspond to the different categories or types of exercises.

 The Five Types of Physical Fitness Training